 Content from Page Templates

 The @yield('main') directive is a placeholder in the main layout where the content of individual pages will be injected.
-When a page layout extends the main layout using @extends('cms::layouts.main'), the content defined within the @section('main') ... @endsection block in the page layout will be inserted into the main layout at the location of the @yield('main') directive.
+When a page layout extends the main layout using @extends($theme . '::layouts.main'), the content defined within the @section('main') ... @endsection block in the page layout will be inserted into the main layout at the location of the @yield('main') directive.
+The $theme variable is passed to every template and holds the view namespace of the page's theme, so the same template works for any theme package.

 You can also inject more sections defined in the different page layouts.
-If the sections should contain editable content, you need to add the section name to the theme configuration in ./config/cms.php.
+If the sections should contain editable content, you need to add the section name to the theme's schema.json file (the theme configuration that previously lived in ./config/cms.php has been moved into the theme packages).

 Footer